BashirSidi/mentalyctask/README.md

 - Each progress bar update with a fake timer.
 Different progress bars are independent from each other and their progress processes independently.
 When a bar reaches 100% it disappears from the list
 - The design is responsive so it will resize well for different desktop screen sizes and  also have a mobile version

-## My Reasons Why I want to work Mentalyc
+## Why I want to work with Mentalyc

 - The company is on its mission to create an AI-based application fully automates note-taking in therapy, while creating a unique, anonymized data set for research of the most effective interventions.
 - The company values